nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 Future versions of this document will contain a PICS proforma similar to Appendix D of IEEE 802.15.4-2006.
 The current emphasis is on direct transmissions running on both, slotted and unslotted mode (CSMA/CA) of 802.15.4 operation for use in Zigbee.

-Indirect data transmissions are not supported but planned for a future update.
+- Indirect data transmissions are not supported but planned for a future update.
-Devices are capable of associating with a single PAN coordinator.
+- Devices are capable of associating with a single PAN coordinator.
 Interference is modeled as AWGN but this is currently not thoroughly tested.

-The standard describes the support of multiple PHY band-modulations but currently, only 250kbps O-QPSK (channel page 0) is supported.
+- The standard describes the support of multiple PHY band-modulations but currently, only 250kbps O-QPSK (channel page 0) is supported.

-The NetDevice Tx queue is not limited, i.e., packets are never dropped due to queue becoming full.
-They may be dropped due to excessive transmission retries or channel access failure.

-Active and passive MAC scans are able to obtain a LQI value from a beacon frame, however, the scan primitives assumes LQI is correctly implemented and does not check the validity of its value.
+- Active and passive MAC scans are able to obtain a LQI value from a beacon frame, however, the scan primitives assumes LQI is correctly implemented and does not check the validity of its value.
+- Configuration of Rx Sensitivity and ED thresholds are currently not supported.
+- Orphan scans are not supported.
+- Disassociation primitives are not supported.
+- Security is not supported.
+- Beacon enabled mode GTS are not supported.

 References
 ==========